open-orchestra/open-orchestra/doc/debian-install.md

     service apache2 restart

+In addition, mongo driver for php has to be installed :

+    pecl install mongo

+Finally, to activate the extension edite /etc/ph5/apache2/php.ini and add the following line :

+    extension=mongo.so

 ##### 5. Install Varnish
 To install the last version of Varnish you should begin with updating your sources.list to check packages on Varnish repisotories instead of Debian ones.